Here are a few helpful tips to get through the season!

 Providing a den or hiding place where your pet can feel safe, is very important and can be as easy as creating a den under a table using a blanket or leaving a wardrobe door open so your cat can find a safe place.
 You can further increase your pet’s feeling of security by plugging in an Adaptil for dogs or Feliway diffusers for cats as close to the den or hiding place as possible, start using the diffuser at least a few days before fireworks are expected.
 These are diffusers that release calming pheromones into the environment and can be found at most Veterinary Practices.

 Try to ignore fearful behaviour, such a panting, shaking and whining.
 Dogs may pick up on their owner’s anxiety which could make the problem worse.
 Reassuring your pet only validates their concerns and makes them more fearful.

 Other options to help include -

 Desensitisation programs involving training your pet slowly not to be scared.

 Thundershirts!
 For some pets these work brilliantly.
 These are T Shirts based on the swaddling principle.
 We have them in stock to try for size.

-Medication - ranging from herbal remedies to prescription medication for extreme cases.
+Medication - ranging from herbal remedies, such as Nutracalm, to prescription medication for extreme cases.